CUSP-NYU/RCF/README.md

 ### CUSP JupyterHub Portal

-Directly access the CUSP JupyterHub portals , RCF has two large servers with the jupyterlab application installed on them in order to balance the work load, you can access either of them  following the links below:
+Directly access the CUSP JupyterHub portals , RCF has two large servers with the jupyterlab application installed on them in order to balance the work load, you can access either of them  following the links below: to learn about Jupyterlab Applciation go to this [tutorial] (https://jupyterlab.readthedocs.io/en/latest/)

 [notebook1](https://notebook.cusp.nyu.edu/) in your browser. , and then log in with your credentials.

 [notebook2](https://jupyterhub.cusp.nyu.edu/) in your browser. , and then log in with your credentials.

+After authenticating with your CUSP credentials, You can create a new Jupyter Notebook or open a terminal by clicking the "New" button and selecting the desired option.
+Please check below intructions on how to create your own conda environement and register a jupyter kernel  with Jupyterlab.

 <p align="center">
     <img src="https://github.com/CUSP-NYU/RCF/blob/main/images/JupyterHub-login.png" alt="JupyterHub Login Interface" width="300">